 Three lates =one absence.
 You will have a tardy when you arrive after roll call.
-It is your responsibility to let me know that you came in late, in order to remove the absence mark.
+It is your responsibility to let your instructor know that you came in late, in order to remove the absence mark.
 I will not backdate attendance records.
 If you feel that you are unable to attend class for the entire period, it is strongly recommended that you do not take this course.
 EVERYONE must be here for the final examinations.
 NO EXCEPTIONS.
-IF YOU DO NOT TAKE THE FINAL EXAM YOU WILL RECEIVE AN "F" GRADE FOR THE COURSE.

 Note: It is not "ok" to leave class because "something came up" or because you cannot stay for lecture that day.
 If you leave class during class time you will be marked absent.
-PLEASE PROVIDE A DOCTOR'S NOTE IF YOU ARE ABSENT FOR MEDICAL REASONS UPON YOUR RETURN TO CLASS.
+PLEASE PROVIDE A DOCTOR'S NOTE IF YOU ARE ABSENT FOR MEDICAL REASONS.